openid/SIOPv2/openid-connect-self-issued-v2-1_0.md

 .# Abstract

-OpenID Connect defines mechanism by which an End-user can leverage an OpenID Provider (OP) to release identity information (such as authentication and attributes) to a Relying Party (RP) which can act on that information.
+OpenID Connect defines mechanisms by which an End-user can leverage an OpenID Provider (OP) to release identity information (such as authentication and claims) to a Relying Party (RP) which can act on that information.

 This specification extends OpenID Connect with the concept of a Self-Issued OpenID Provider (Self-Issued OP), an OP which is within the End-User’s local control.
-End-users can leverage Self-Issued OPs to authenticate themselves and present claims directly to the Relying Parties.
-This allows users to interact with RPs directly, without relying on a third-party provider or requiring the End-User to operate their own hosted infrastructure.
+End-users can leverage Self-Issued OPs to authenticate themselves and present claims directly to the RPs.
+This allows users to interact with RPs directly, without relying on third-party providers or requiring the End-User to operate their own hosted OP infrastructure.

 {mainmatter}

 # Introduction

-This specification extends OpenID Connect with the concept of a _Self-Issued OpenID Provider_ (Self-Issued OP), an OP which is within the End-User’s local control.
-End-users can leverage Self-Issued OPs to authenticate themselves and present claims directly to Relying Parties.
-This allows users to interact with RPs directly, without relying on a third-party provider or requiring the End-User to operate their own hosted infrastructure.
+This specification extends OpenID Connect with the concept of a _Self-Issued OpenID Provider_ (Self-Issued OP), an OpenID Provider (OP) which is within the End-User’s local control.
+End-users can leverage Self-Issued OPs to authenticate themselves and present claims directly to Relying Parties (RPs).
+This allows users to interact with the RPs directly, without relying on third-party providers or requiring the End-User to operate their own hosted OP infrastructure.

 An OP releases identity information such as End-user authentication in the form of an ID Token.
-In the case of a traditional, hosted OP, an RP will typically trust an ID token based on the relationship between the RP and OP.
-The OP has a reputation-based stake with both RPs and End-Users to provide correct information.

-A _Self-Issued ID Token_ is an ID Token issued by a Self-Issued OP.
-A Self-Issued ID Token differs in that the trust relationship is directly with the End-user.
+An RP will typically trust an ID token based on the relationship between the RP and OP.

+In the case of a hosted third-party provided OP, it is common for the OP to have a legal stake with the RPs and a reputation-based stake with both RPs and End-Users to provide correct information.
+In the case of a Self-Issued OP, the RPs' trust relationship is directly with the End-user.
+Note: discuss trust OP-RP relationship in SIOP.

-Because a Self-Issued ID Token does not have the broad reputational trust of a traditional hosted OP, claims about the End-user (e.g. birthdate) are by default self-asserted and non-verifiable.
-Separate specifications such as [@!OIDC4VP] describe how to present claims from third-party sources which are cryptographically verifiable.
+Because a Self-Issued OP within the End-User’s local control does not have the legal, reputational trust of a traditional hosted OP, claims about the End-user (e.g. birthdate) included in a Self-Issued ID Token, are by default self-asserted and non-verifiable.
+Separate specifications such as [@!OIDC4VP] describe how Self-Issued OP can present cryptographically verifiable claims issued by the third-party sources.

-The extensions defined in this specification provide the protocol and policy-level changes needed to support this model of Self-Issued OpenID Providers.
-Aspects not defined in this specification are expected to continue to follow OpenID Connect Core 1.0.
+The extensions defined in this specification provide the protocol changes needed to support Self-Issued OpenID Provider model.
+Aspects not defined in this specification are expected to follow [@!OpenID].

 Note: This specification replaces [Self-Issued OpenID Connect Provider DID Profile v0.1](https://identity.foundation/did-siop/) and was written as a working item of a liaison between Decentralized Identity Foundation and OpenID Foundation.

 # Use-cases

-## Resilience against Sudden or Planned OP Unavailability
+## Resilience against Sudden or Planned Hosted OP Unavailability

-  An OpenID Provider's infrastructure may become unavailable or even destroyed due to natural disasters such as hurricanes, tsunamis and fires, or may be removed from service as a planned business decision.
-As Self-Issued OPs are local to the End-user environment, there is resilience against such events simultaneously affecting a significant portion of otherwise unimpacted End-Users.
+A hosted OP's infrastructure may become unavailable or even destroyed due to natural disasters such as hurricanes, tsunamis and fires, or may be removed from service as a planned business decision.
+End-users using Self-Issued OPs local to their environment, have lower chances to be simultaneously affected in such events.

 ## Authentication at the Edge

 As internet-connected smartphones have risen in availability, traditionally in-person interactions and services have begun to be optimized with digital alternatives.
 These services often have requirements for digital authentication and for other identity credentials.
 Self-Issued OPs can provide this authentication directly, without needing to delegate to remote, hosted OPs.
 This potentially allows for increased efficiency as well as allowing for authentication in environments which may have reduced connectivity.

+## Authentication and Presentations of User Claims without the involvement of the Issuer

 ## Sharing Credentials from Several Issuers in One Transaction

 When End-users apply to open a banking account online, in most countries they are required to submit scanned versions of the required documents.
 These documents are usually issued by different authorities, and hard to be verified in a digital form.
 A Self-issued OP directly representing the user may have access to a greater set of such information as credentials, while a traditional OP may not have a business relationship which enables access to such a breadth of information.
 Self-Issued OPs could aggregate credentials from multiple sources, then release them within a single transaction to a relying party.
 The relying party can then verify the authenticity of the information to make the necessary business decisions.

 ## Aggregation of Multiple Personas under One Self-Issued Op

 End-users often use several hosted OpenID Providers for different Relying Parties.
 While there are many reasons to do this, often this is done to have separately maintained identities, such as keeping a work-related persona separate from a personal persona.
 An End-user may do this to specifically represent different sets of claims, or because they what to prevent relying parties from correlating their activities by using the same OP.
 The usage of multiple OPs can create friction later, as the end-user may return later having forgot which OP they used for the relying party.

 A single Self-Issued OP can be chosen by the End-user based on its capability to meet specific needs and privacy concerns.
 The separately-defined ability to present third-party credentials allows the RP to accept Self-Issued ID Tokens while still evaluating attributes using reputational trust of the credential issuers.
+Note: review this second paragraph

+## Authentication using the User-provided Identifier

 # Scope

-As a Self-Issued OP may be running locally as a native application or progressive web application, the RP may not have a network-addressable endpoint to communicate directly with the OP.
-This specification leverages the implicit flow of OpenID Connect defined in Section 3.2 of [@!OpenID] to communicate with such locally-running OPs, and extends OpenID Connect Discovery to represent the differences from traditional OPs.
+As a Self-Issued OP may be running locally as a native application, a browser application, or a progressive web application, it may not be able to provide a network-addressable endpoint for direct communication to the RP.
+This specification leverages the implicit flow of OpenID Connect defined in Section 3.2 of [@!OpenID] to communicate with such locally-running OPs.

-This document is scoped for a deployment model where the Self-Issued OP is deployed on an End-user's device.
+## In-Scope

-This specification defines:
+This specification defines the following aspects.

-* Invocation of Self-Issued OP
+### Invocation and Discovery of a Self-Issued OP

-  This specification defines extensions to the OpenID Connect implicit flow to invoke a Self-Issued OP from a Relying Party.
-It also proposes user experience behavior when no appropriate Self-Issued Op is available locally.
+  This specification defines extensions to the OpenID Connect implicit flow how the RP invokes/opens a Self-Issued OP.
+It extends OpenID Connect Discovery to represent the differences from traditional OPs and enable the RPs to discover Self-issued OP's metadata such as authorization endpoint to invoke/open it.

-* Automatic Registration of supported functionality between a RP and Self-Issued OP
+### RP Registration of supported functionalities

-  OpenID Connect typically leverages a registration between a Client (acting as a RP) and the OP, which pre-establishes supported functionality before a request has been made.
+  OpenID Connect typically leverages a registration of a Client (acting as a RP) with the OP, which pre-establishes functionalities supported by an RP before a request has been made.
 This may be done statically, or may leverage a combination of OpenID Connect Discovery and the OpenID Connect Dynamic Client Registration Protocol.

   In a model where each End-user is represented by a different, locally-controlled Self-Issued OP instance, Relying Parties typically cannot pre-establish registration with a Self-Issued OP.
 In another model, when all instances of Self-Issued OPs share the same RP registration data, it is possible for the RPs to pre-establish registration with that set of Self-Issued OPs.

   This specification extends the authentication request with additional dynamic registration techniques.
+Note: need to re-review the section

-* Additional claims and processing requirements of Self-Issued ID Tokens
+### Additional claims and processing requirements of Self-Issued ID Tokens

-* Including self-asserted (non-verifiable) claims within a Self-Issued ID Token
+## Including self-asserted (non-verifiable) claims within a Self-Issued ID Token

-* Usage of cryptographically verifiable identifiers as a way for RPs to identify the authenticated user
+## Usage of cryptographically verifiable identifiers as a way for RPs to identify the authenticated user

   A _cryptographically verifiable identifier_ is an identifier which is either based upon or can be resolved to cryptographic key material.
 Self-Issued OPs can prove possession of the underlying key during the OpenID message exchange with the RP.
 Future exchanges based on the same identifier serve to strongly re-authenticate the End-user.